vital-ai/vital-agent-ecosystem/README.md

 # vital-agent-ecosystem

+The Vital Agent Ecosystem provides a collection of software components, knowledge models, and interfaces that together provide an A.I.
+Agent deployment and management platform.

+This repository provides documentation and resources for the Agent Ecosystem as a whole.

+The Agent Ecosystem is comprised of the individual components in the table below, which are maintained in separate repositories.

 | Name                          | Link                                                           | Description              |
 |-------------------------------|----------------------------------------------------------------|--------------------------|
 | vitalhome-aimp                | [Link](https://github.com/vital-ai/vitalhome-aimp)              | Knowledge Model for Artificial Intelligence Messaging Protocol |